Damian-Mostert/lexer/README.md

 # lexer
-this is a lexer/tokenizer that can be configured for diffrent uses
+this is a lexer/tokenizer that can be configured for diffrent uses, built in and for c++
 ### to configure lexer check out the **[include/lexer](/include/lexer)** directory
 ### to use lexer in your project you need the lexer.hpp file and lexer directory in your include path
 then just simply use :